franfran20/nft_collection_bundlr/README.md

 ### Check out the bundlr docs.
 Super easy to understand...
 [Bundlr Docs](https://docs.bundlr.network/)

 Note: I'm not going to be explaining brownie here, its basically a framework for scripting and testing your smart contracts like hardhat.
 Instead I'll explain some part of the NFT(Unrelated NFT's) contract.
-You could easily modify the contract to fit your needs and test with a framework of your choice and focus on using bundlr itself to store data permanently on arweave.
+You could easily modify the contract to fit your needs and test with a framework of your choice as I'll be focusing on using bundlr itself to store data permanently on arweave.

 1. Install bundlr
 ```